Sati (practice): Justifications for involuntary sati

-Julia Leslie points to Strī-dharma-paddhati, an 18th-century CE text on the duties of the wife by Tryambakayajvan that contains statements she regards as evidence for a sub-tradition of justifying strongly encouraged, pressured, or even forced sati.
-Although the standard view of the sati within the justifying tradition is that of the woman who out of moral heroism chooses sati, rather than choosing to enter ascetic widowhood.
+Julia Leslie points to Strī-dharma-paddhati, an 18th-century CE text on the duties of the wife by Tryambakayajvan that contains statements she regards as evidence for a sub-tradition that justifies strongly encouraged, pressured, or even forced sati; however the standard view of sati within the justifying tradition is that of the woman who out of moral heroism chooses sati, rather than choosing to enter ascetic widowhood.
 Tryambaka is quite clear upon the automatic good effect of sati for the woman who was a 'bad' wife:

 Thus, as Leslie puts it, becoming (or being pressured into the role of) a sati was, within Tryambaka's thinking, the only truly effective method of atonement for the bad wife.

 Exegesis scholarship against sati

-Opposition to sati was expressed by several exegesis scholars such as the ninth- or tenth-century Kashmir scholar Medatithi – who offers the earliest known explicit discussion of sati, the 12th- to 17th-century scholars Vijnanesvara, Apararka and Devanadhatta, as well as the mystical Tantric tradition, with its valorisation of the feminine principle.
+Opposition to sati was expressed by several exegesis scholars: the 9th or 10th-century Kashmiri scholar Medhātithi – who offers the earliest known explicit discussion of sati, the 12th to 17th-century scholars Vijnanesvara, Apararka and Devanadhatta, as well as the mystical Tantric tradition, with its valorisation of the feminine principle.

 Explicit criticisms were published by Medhatithi, a commentator on various theological works.
 He offered two arguments for his opposition.
 He considered sati a form of suicide, which was forbidden by the Vedas: "One shall not die before the span of one's life is run out."
 Medhatithi offered a second reason against sati, calling it against dharma (adharma).
-He argued that there is a general prohibition against violence of any form against living beings in the Vedic dharma tradition, sati causes death which is sufficient proof of violence, and thus sati is against Vedic teachings.
+He argued that there is a general prohibition against violence of any form against living beings, especially killing, in the Vedic dharma tradition.
+Sati causes death, which is self-violence; thus sati is against Vedic teachings.

-Vijnanesvara presents both sides of the argument, for and against sati.
-He argues first that Vedas do not prohibit sacrifice aimed to stop an enemy and in pursuit of heaven, and sati for these reasons is thus not prohibited.
-He then presents two arguments against sati, calling it "unobjectionable".
+Vijnanesvara presents both sides of the argument for and against sati.
+First, he argues that Vedas do not prohibit sacrifice aimed to stop an enemy, or in pursuit of heaven; thus sati for these reasons is not prohibited.
+Then he presents two arguments against sati, calling it "objectionable".
 The first is based on hymn 10.2.6.7 of Satapatha Brahmana will forbids suicide.
-His second reason against sati is an appeal to relative merit between two choices.
-Death may grant a woman's wish to enter heaven with her dead husband, but living offers her the possibility of reaching moksha through knowledge of the Self through learning, reflecting and meditating.
-In Vedic tradition, moksha is of higher merit than heaven, because moksha leads to eternal, unsurpassed bliss while heaven is impermanent and smaller happiness.
-Living gives her an option to discover deeper, fulfilling happiness than dying through sati does, according to Vijnanesvara.
+His second reason against sati is an appeal to the relative merit between two choices.
+Death may grant a woman's wish to enter heaven with her dead husband, but living offers her the possibility of reaching moksha through knowledge of the self through learning, reflecting and meditating.
+In Vedic tradition, moksha is of higher merit than heaven, because moksha leads to eternal, unsurpassed bliss while heaven is impermanent, thus a smaller happiness.
+Living gives a widow the option to discover a deeper and totally fulfilling happiness than dying through sati does.

-Apararka acknowledges that Vedic scripture prohibits violence against living beings and "one should not kill"; however, he argues that this rule prohibits violence against another person, but does not prohibit killing oneself if one wants to.
-Thus sati is a woman's choice and it is not prohibited by Vedic tradition, argues Apararka.
+Apararka acknowledges that Vedic scripture prohibits violence against living beings and "one should not kill", however, he argues that this rule prohibits violence against another person, but does not prohibit killing oneself.
+Thus sati is a woman's choice and it is not prohibited by Vedic tradition.